-- 8.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 8.2 All staff are made aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues.
+We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

+All staff are made aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues.
 This is published and publicly posted around the school in key areas.
 Should they feel these concerns are not being taken seriously within school, after they have invoked the Whistle Blowing Policy, they should speak to LADO.

-8.3 Whistle-blowing re the Head Teacher should be made to the Chair of the Governing Body whose contact details are readily available to staff.
+Whistle-blowing regarding the Head Teacher should be made to the Chair of the Governing Body whose contact details are readily available to staff.